Thomasian Martyrs

-The Thomasian Martyrs were the Dominican Catholic priests who became administrators, professors, or students in the University of Santo Tomas, Manila.
-All of them gave up their lives for their Christian faith, some in Japan, others in Vietnam, and in the 20th century, in Spain during the Spanish Civil War.
-Lorenzo Ruiz de Manila was among the lay companions of the Thomasian martyrs of Japan.
+The 17 Thomasian Martyrs were the 12 Dominican priests, 1 Franciscan priest and 3 Dominican bishops who became administrators, professors, or students in the University of Santo Tomas in Manila, they are venerated in the Catholic Church regarded them as a martyrs and declared as a saints and blesseds by several popes throughout the 20th and 21st century, All of them gave up their lives for their Christian faith, some in Japan, others in Vietnam, and in the 20th century, in Spain during the Spanish Civil War.
+Lorenzo Ruiz de Manila was among the lay companions of the Thomasian Martyrs of Japan, their feast day is celebrated every year on November 6.

 The Martyrs of Japan

 Conversion of some Japanese to the Christian faith took place between the years 1549–1640 in Japan through the efforts of missionary evangelizers.
 During this era, the country was ruled by the bakufu, a military government headed by the shōguns who governed the country in the name of the Emperor.
 The Emperor at this time had become a mere figurehead, secluded in his palace in Kyoto.

 Factors in the outbreak of severe repression of Christianity in Japan certainly included the fear of the Shoguns of all foreign influence.
 Contributory were the quarrels between Christian denominations, and imprudent acts of foreign navigators.